Arlen22/TiddlyServer/README.md

 ### iOS

-Sorry, we're still kind of up the creek on this one, but if you can find a way to install Node on iOS, then that's what you need.
+Sorry, we're still kind of up the creek on this one, but if you can find a way to run Node on iOS, then that's what you need.

 ### Anything else